 E-mail: info@nac.lu

-• Ordered on (*)/received on (*)
+- Ordered on (*)/received on (*)

-• Name of the consumer(s)
+- Name of the consumer(s)

-• Address of the consumer(s)
+- Address of the consumer(s)

-• Signature of the consumer(s) (only for notification on paper)
+- Signature of the consumer(s) (only for notification on paper)

-(2) Consequences of revocation:
+(2) Consequences of cancellation:

 If you withdraw from this contract, we shall reimburse to you all payments received from you, including the costs of delivery (with the exception of the supplementary costs resulting from your choice of a type of delivery other than the least expensive type of standard delivery offered by us), without undue delay and in any event not later than 14 days from the day on which we are informed about your decision to withdraw from this contract.
 For this repayment, we will use the same means of payment that you used for the original transaction, unless expressly agreed otherwise with you; under no circumstances will you be charged any fees for this repayment.
 We may withhold the refund until we have received the goods back or until you have provided proof that you have returned the goods, whichever is the earliest.